Come join us @ Benelux RF Conference 2018

-Although it is still very cold outside, the Dutch Ultra Low Power Conference is approaching and we have some heartwarming news to share with you.
-We would like to invite you to come join us and take this opportunity to discuss with us our latest ExG platform developments during this event.
-It is being held at the NovioTechCampus in Nijmegen on March 7th.
+Although it is still Summer, the Benelux RF Conference is approaching and we would like to invite you to come join us and take this opportunity to discuss ItoM’s latest developments during this event.
+It is being held at the NovioTechCampus in Nijmegen on November 28th.
+More information will follow in due time, so check this page on a regular basis.

 Meet our colleagues